open-quantum-safe/liboqs/CONTRIBUTING.md

 **API stability:** The public API of liboqs master branch is currently considered to be the functions and macros in `oqs/common.h`, `oqs/oqsconfig.h`, `oqs/kem.h`, `oqs/rand.h`, `oqs/sig.h`, and includes all functions marked with `OQS_API`.
 During the $0.Y.Z$ phase of liboqs, incompatible changes to the public API will lead to incrementing $Y$.

-## Contributing enhancements

-If you find a bug in our code, have some improvements to an algorithm, are interested in getting liboqs to build on a new platform, or want to explore integrating liboqs into a new application, please feel free to contact us on GitHub via an issue or pull request.

-## Bug reports

-Bug reports can be filed as issues on GitHub.
-Please use the "bug" label.
-Please indicate which version of liboqs the issue relates to (by specifying the commit hash), and what platform was in use (CPU, operating system, compiler).

 ## License

 liboqs is licensed primarily under the MIT License.
 Submissions to liboqs master branch must be under the MIT License, a compatible license, or in the public domain.
-See README.md for details.

 ## Testing